dyfet/libcpr/FEATURES.md

 mingw32 systems.
 Somewhat analogous to what the C++ filesystem header does.
 This is the only header meant as an abstraction layer.

-## cpr/tty.h
+## src/sync.h

-Low level access to and control over posix termios tty serial devices.
+Cross-platform monotonic clocking and deadline timing.

 ## cpr/thread.h